STMicroelectronics/meta-st-x-linux-isp/README.md

 application examples for STM32MP25 series.

 ## Compatibility
-The X-LINUX-ISP OpenSTLinux Expansion Package v5.0.1 is compatible with the Yocto Project™ build system Mickledore.
-It is validated over the OpenSTLinux Distribution v5.1.x on STM32MP25x series.
+The X-LINUX-ISP OpenSTLinux Expansion Package v6.0.0 is compatible with the Yocto Project™ build system Scarthgap.
+It is validated over the OpenSTLinux Distribution v6.0.x on STM32MP25x series.

 ## Versioning
 The major versioning of the X-LINUX-ISP OpenSTLinux Expansion Package is aligned